 Six Simple Day Trips from Toulouse

-Join us today as we select six of our favorite day trips from Toulouse, all of which are just an easy, direct train ride away.
+Join us today as we select six of our favorite day trips from Toulouse, which are just an easy, direct train ride away.
 If you have any questions, please get in touch.

 We’ll begin with an obvious choice.
-The medieval city of Carcassonne is a jewel of 13th-century architecture – towers, defensive walls, and winding cobblestone streets.
+The medieval city of Carcassonne is a jewel of 13th-century architecture – towers, defensive walls, and winding cobblestone streets make it one of the most popular sightseeing tours from Toulouse.
 Wandering through the atmospheric streets of Carcassonne is the closest you can come to entering the pages of a book of fairy tales.

 Sat picturesquely atop a hill, Carcassonne’s fortifications enwrap the historic town, with its walls featuring no less than 52 watchtowers!
 Needless to say, Carcassonne’s founders were taking no chances.
 They wanted to ensure no one could lay siege to their town.